jagenjo/litescene.js/guides/scripting.md

 ### Global vars of every script ###

-Besides all the objects of the system, every script has four globals vars associated to that script:
+Besides all the objects of the system, every script has five globals vars associated to that script:

 - **scene**: the scene where the node of this script component is attached, (usually the same as ```LS.GlobalScene``` )
 - **node**: the node where this script component is attached, (equivalent to ```component._root``` )
 - **component**: the script component itself
 - **transform**: the transform of the node where the script is attached
+- **globals**: the container shared among all the Scripts, the same as ```LS.Globals```

 So feel free to access them from inside your script at any time.